JPM709/laravel-template/README.md

-# Welcome To the Laravel boilerplate
+# Welcome To the Laravel Template Project

 ## License